geo-python/site/source/lessons/L2/git-basics.rst

 Git should tell you that the repository is **"Already up-to-date"**.

-Let's make a network call and send data to branch 'master' in the remote repository.
+Let's make a network call and send data to branch 'master' in the remote repository using :code:`git push`:

 .. code-block:: bash